CSC 101 Lecture Notes Week 1

 1. A frequently useful strategy for program problem solving is to consider how we would solve the problem ourself, before we code it in a programming language.

-1. In this case, the problem is sufficiently simple so as to seem almost too easy for a person to solve.
+1. In our first example, the problem is sufficiently simple so as to seem almost too easy for a person to solve.

-2. I.e., if one were to tell someone how to solve this problem, the answer might be "just look at the number and tell me if it's positive".
+2. I.e., if one were to tell someone how to solve this problem, the answer might be "Duh -- just look at the number and tell me if it's positive".

 2. In order to solve this problem with a computer program, we must look at it in more fundamental terms, and address such questions as:

-1. What do you mean by "look at" -- are you going to write the number on a piece of paper, tell it to me orally?
+2. What do you mean by "look at" -- are you going to write the number on a piece of paper, tell it to me orally, point to it on the board?

-3. Such questions all relate to getting the problem statement clearly defined.
+3. Such questions all relate to getting the problem statement clearly defined, that is the problem specification.

 4. Once we understand the problem clearly and thoroughly, we can write an algorithm, which can be thought of as a simplified form of program.

-5. To get a concrete feel for the kind of steps involved in an algorithm, here is one for our positive-number problem, presented in a language similar to but somewhat simpler than a real programming language such as C++:
+5. To get a concrete feel for the kind of steps involved in an algorithm, here is one for our positive-number problem, presented in a language similar to but somewhat simpler than a real programming language like C:

 PROGRAM INSTRUCTIONS: EXPLANATORY COMMENTS: